-In New Hampshire, as in every state, if you are injured by an intoxicated person's negligence, you can bring a personal injury claim against that individual.
+In New Hampshire, as in every state, if you're injured by an intoxicated person's negligence, you can bring a personal injury claim against that person.
 But in some situations, your options for a legal remedy don't stop there.
-An injured person may also be able to bring a claim against the business (such as a bar or restaurant) or other third party that provided the alcohol to the intoxicated person.
-These are known as "dram shop" claims, based on the fact that alcohol was historically sold by a unit of measure called a "dram."
+An injured person might also be able to bring a claim against the business (such as a bar or restaurant) or other third party that provided the alcohol to the intoxicated person.
+These types of claims are known as "dram shop" and "social host liability" claims.

-In this article, we'll look at third party liability for an alcohol-related accident in New Hampshire, including the state's dram shop laws, and the rules that affect social hosts who provide alcohol at parties and other events.
+In this article, we'll look at third-party liability for an alcohol-related accident in New Hampshire, including the state's social host liability and dram shop laws.

-Remember that by definition, New Hampshire's dram shop statute applies only to businesses that are required to have a license to serve alcohol within the state.
+New Hampshire's dram shop statute applies only to businesses that are required to have a license to serve alcohol within the state.
 However, a social host can still be held liable for the damages caused by a drunken guest under certain circumstances.

 Here is an illustration.
 Suppose that in the above example, instead of going to a bar, Donnie goes to a party hosted by his neighbor, Harry.
-Harry serves several drinks to Donnie, and continues to pour drinks for him even after Donnie has begun slurring his speech and having trouble walking.
+Harry serves several drinks to Donnie and continues to pour drinks for him even after Donnie has begun slurring his speech and having trouble walking.
 Harry insists that Donnie have several more shots of whiskey though Donnie tries to decline and explains that he will be driving home in just a few minutes.
 When Donnie does leave, he ends up causing a collision and injures another driver, Patricia.

 Dram shop and social host liability cases are civil lawsuits.
-This means that liability is expressed solely in terms of money damages, which are paid to compensate the injured person for his or her injuries and other losses stemming from the underlying accident.
-Common damages that are sought in dram shop and social host liability claims include medical bills, lost wages, the lost value of household services and childcare performed by the injured person, property damage, and pain and suffering associated with the injury.
+So, liability is expressed solely in terms of money damages, which are paid to compensate the injured person for his or her injuries and other losses stemming from the underlying accident.
+Common damages that are sought in dram shop and social host liability claims include medical bills, lost wages, property damage, and pain and suffering associated with the injury.

 Like other personal injury cases, a dram shop or social host liability claim in New Hampshire must be filed before the deadline specified in the state's statute of limitations.
 Generally, the statute of limitations is three years.
 But, given that every situation is different, you should always consult with a qualified attorney as soon as possible after an accident to ensure your rights are protected.